Viaje a Calcuta, India (2024)

 EN

-The Rickshaws of Kolkata portrays an urban scene full of movement, color, and humanity.
-In this fragment of the city, the street reveals itself as a deeply alive space.
-The artist places us in the midst of a constant flow: cycle rickshaws moving forward, pedestrians walking under the rain, signboards crowding the façades, trees forcefully emerging into the scene.
+The Rickshaws of Calcutta captures an urban scene pulsing with movement, color, and humanity.
+In this fragment of the city, the street is revealed as a deeply alive space.
+The artist places us in the midst of a constant flow: cycle rickshaws moving forward, pedestrians walking under the rain, signs crowding the façades, trees breaking forcefully into the scene.
 Everything breathes at once.

-Born from direct immersion in the pulse of the city, this painting captures not only what is seen, but what is felt by being there.
-The use of intense colors—vivid pinks, acidic greens, dense shadows—imbues the scene with a vital energy that seems to rise from the ground itself.
-There is no nostalgia, no exoticism—only PRESENCE.
-The rickshaw driver, wearing a bright pink raincoat, is not a background figure, but the protagonist of an urban choreography held together by him and so many others.
+Born from a direct immersion in the city’s pulse, this painting captures not only what is seen but what is felt by being there.
+The choice of bold colors — glowing pinks, acidic greens, dense shadows — gives the scene a vital energy that seems to rise from the ground itself.
+There is no nostalgia, no exoticism — only PRESENCE.
+The rickshaw driver, dressed in a bright pink raincoat, is not a background figure, but the protagonist of an urban choreography that is sustained by him and by so many others.

-Details tell stories: signs in English, Bengali, and religious symbols; a blend of decaying architecture and informal commerce; the passenger's gaze meeting the viewer’s.
+The details tell stories: signs in English, Bengali, and religious symbols; a blend of decaying architecture and informal commerce; the gesture of the passenger gazing back at the viewer.
 Each element adds layers to a complex and vibrant social portrait.

-This work offers a perspective on the street as not only a place of labor, but a space of dignity.
-Here, to do is to resist.
-To push, to carry, to transport—each action reveals the invisible structure that keeps collective life standing.
-In this case, art is not a distant observer but a committed witness.
-And through that witness, a pressing question arises: are we truly able to see those who hold the city together?
+This work invites us to see the street not only as a place of labor, but as a space of dignity.
+Here, to act is to resist.
+To push, to carry, to transport — each movement reveals the invisible structure that keeps the collective life standing.
+In this case, art is not a distant observer, but a committed witness.
+And in that testimony, one question becomes inevitable: are we truly able to see those who keep the city alive?